 Medders serves as director of the Florida Catastrophic Storm Risk Management Center and as a professor of risk management and insurance within the College of Business at Florida State University.
 Prior to joining the Storm Center, Medders taught risk management and insurance at Georgia State University and Georgia Southern University.

 The professorship was established by the Freeman family and friends and the insurance industry in memorial of the late Joseph (Joe) F. Freeman III.
 Joe's father, Joseph F. Freeman Jr., is a retired insurance agent and a member emeritus of the Walker College of Business Advisory Council and the Appalachian State University Foundation Board of Directors.

 The Freeman Professorship was previously held by insurance professor Dave Wood from its creation in 1995 until 2016.

-David Marlett, managing director of Appalachian's Brantley Risk and Insurance Center, chaired the search.
+David Marlett, Managing Director of the Brantley Risk and Insurance Center, chaired the search.

 “Dr. Medders is a perfect fit for our college,” said Marlett.
 “She excels in the classroom and has a long history of engagement with the business community, legislators and regulators.”